kkufieta/CarND-BehavioralCloning/README.md

 | AWS, GPU support                    | Less community support               |
 | Practice with Docker              | Have to manage images and containers |
 |                                     |                                      |

+## TO DO
+Explain the structure of your network and training approach.